Ray-Mangan/DTS-Complete-Streets/README.md

 Input and output datasets are not included in this repository.

 ## Table of Contents
-1. About The Project
+1. About the Project
-2. How to use the files
+2. How to use these files
 3. Key Assumptions & Notes
 5. Analysis Overview & Individual Milestones
-6. Potential Improvements

 ## About The Project
 The aim of this project is to develop a single, comprehensive, GIS dataset for Honolulu that include attributes and metrics from numerous other projects.